OpenVADL/openvadl/docs/refman/tutorial.md

 With annotations different kinds of relocations are selected.
 For now the annotations `[absolute]`, `[relative]` and `[globalOffset]` are suported.
 An `[absolute]` relocation is used for a symbol which represents an absolute address and is the default if no annotation is given.
-For position independent code the `[relative]` relocation represents a program counter relative symbol and a `[globalOffset]` relocation relies on a global offset table which adds an indirection to achieve position independent code.
+For position independent code the `[relative]` relocation represents a program counter relative symbol and a `[globalOffset]` relocation relies on a global offset table (\ac{GOT}) which adds an indirection to achieve position independent code.
 Both `[relative]` and `[globalOffset]` do not require to reference `PC` or `GOT` since the annotation indicates how the value has to change.
 For relative relocations, the compiler generator will subtract the program counter for the returned value.
-For global offset relocations, the offset of the global offset table, the offset of the symbol are added and the program counter is subtracted.
+For global offset relocations, the offset of the global offset table and the offset of the symbol are added and the program counter is subtracted.

 ### Operation Definition